ill13/wfc_softrender/ill13/notes.md

 You and I are the founders of an indie game partnership that specializes in "cozy games".
 Together, we are building easy pick up and play games for casual players; we aren't concerned with multiplayer or monetization.
 Our games are meant to be played for 5-20 minutes per session.
 Just a few steps beyond clicker / idle games.
 This isn't enterprise level work, this is fun work!

+We need you to implement the steps below, let us know if you have any questions

+1. The drawing functions for the overlay effect should be pulled from the attached script and converted into an external class
+2. Color data should be pulled from theme JSON
+3. Map data from the WFC generated map
+4. All generation buttons must reset to a blank "parchment"
+5. Only create the overlay effect after WFC is complete - for all generation options
+6. WFC tiles should be visible until map generation is complete, then the parchment layer should go over the map tiles.
+Now the paint effect should be visible.
+At this point WFC tiles should be not visible, BUT locations should be drawn on top of everything.
+7. The overlay effect should be layered: Mountains on top, then Forest, then Meadows, then Plains, then Water, finally Barrens.
+8. The overlay effect are non-interactive in our final game; they just need to look pretty.
+9. After the overlay effect generation is complete, the locations should appear in their original locations on top of the blobs.
+10. The overlay effect generation should be its own class that has little to no interaction with any other class -again it's just visual.
+11. Use the seed from WFC, we want this to be deterministic.
+12. Do not change any other code, except the loading of this class and the tiny bit of interaction needed to trigger the rendering and removal.